MurilodioPy/MurilodioPy/README.md

     <span>Murilo Dionísio</span>
 </h1>

-<p align="justify">Hello everyone, my name is Murilo dionísio, and I am a student of Analysis and Development of Systems.
+<p align="justify">Hello everyone, my name is Murilo Dionísio, and I am a student of Analysis and Development of Systems.
 With a strong academic background and a interest in software development, I am eager to contribute my skills and knowledge to a dynamic and challenging work environment.
 <br>
  Passionate about technology, some of my hobbies are games, watching and program in arduino.</p>